modelica/Modelica-Compliance/README.md

 # Modelica Compliance Library Guide

+This library is intended to provide test-cases for the semantics of the Modelica Specification.

+It has two purposes:
+- Tool developers can use it to verify that they have correctly implemented the semantics of the specification.
+- Make discussions on differing interpretations more concrete, to make the specification clearer.

 ## Test case structure

 Each test case should consist of a separate file that contains one model marked as a test case.